MinecraftU/mcu-curriculum/sequence_3/section_3.md

 ### WHILE loops

-The body of `while` loops execute when the boolean of the `white` evaluates to `true`.
+The body of `while` loops execute when the boolean of the `while` evaluates to `true`.
 The syntax for a while loop is below.
 Notice the form of the boolean expression after the keyword `while`.

 ```javascript
 while (x < 10)